An Entanglement Monotone from the Contextual Fraction: An Entanglement Monotone from Contextuality

-As noted in Proposition~\ref{prop:2Q_Schmidt}, any 2-qubit state can be rotated by local unitaries to a real diagonal state.
-In this process, the entanglement entropy is preserved. \begin{lem} Local unitaries do not affect entanglement entropy i.e. for any 2-qubit state $\ket{\psi}$
+\TC{\textbf{Fixing the Scenario, Varying the State.}} As noted in \cref{prop:2Q_Schmidt}, any 2-qubit state can be rotated by local unitaries to a real diagonal state.
+In this process, entanglement entropy is preserved. \begin{lem} Local unitaries do not affect entanglement entropy i.e.\ for any 2-qubit state $\ket{\psi}$:

-where $\theta$ depends on $\ket{\psi}$ via \eqref{eq:2Q_Schmidt_decomposition}. \end{lem} \begin{proof} Compute the entanglement entropy of the diagonal state for arbitrary $\phi$ using the ONB $`{\ket{0}, \ket{1}}$:
+where $\theta$ depends on $\ket{\psi}$ via \cref{eq:2Q_Schmidt_decomposition}. \end{lem} \begin{proof} Compute the entanglement entropy of the diagonal state for arbitrary $\phi$ using the ONB $`{\ket{0}, \ket{1}}$: